 Many students who have studied Product Design have gone on to successfully complete degrees at Russell Group Universities and we regularly send students to study Design at Loughborough, one of the top Universities in the country.
 If you study Product Design you open yourself up to a whole host of career prospects.
 Study a Design based degree.
 Work in the Design Industry; this could include Product, Industrial, Interior, Garden, Environmental and Engineering Design.
 It could also lead to Architecture, Construction and many other types of Engineering.
 You will also develop analytical, evaluative and creative skills that will be of benefit in the future.

-A level and A/S level Fashion and Textiles
+A level Fashion and Textiles

-This brand new and exciting A-level in Fashion and Textiles is a creative and thought-provoking qualification which gives students the practical skills, theoretical knowledge and confidence to succeed in a number of careers.
+This brand new and exciting A level in Fashion and Textiles is a creative and thought-provoking qualification which gives students the practical skills, theoretical knowledge and confidence to succeed in a number of careers.
 Especially those in the creative industries.

 Textiles is the second largest industry globally and employs millions of people.
 Fashion is highly competitive, fast paced and extremely rewarding industry to work in; with Blenheim’s location near to London there are many career opportunities and universities nearby that students can progress to.